-San Antonio College is the 2021 winner of the Aspen Prize for Community College Excellence, making it the number one community college in the nation.
+San Antonio College is the 2021 winner of the Aspen Prize for Community College Excellence, recognizing it as the number one community college in the nation.
 It is part of the Alamo Colleges District and is accredited by the Southern Association of Colleges and Schools Commission on Colleges.
 It provides high quality general education, liberal arts and sciences, career path education, continuing education and developmental education.
 One of the largest single-campus community colleges in the state and nation, SAC enrolls approximately 20,000 students each semester and awards more than 5,000 degrees and certificates each year.
 The college is located just north of downtown San Antonio in the Tobin Hill area, bounded roughly by San Pedro Ave., Cypress St., Main Ave., and Ashby Pl.

 New Frontiers Public Schools is building on its success in early college high school programs by expanding its partnerships with community colleges in the Alamo Colleges District.
 These programs provide advice and mentorship to high school students, and give them access to college coursework so they can make faster progress towards their career goals.
 We encourage you apply for enrollment now.
-You are also welcome to join the San Antonio Charter Moms discussion group to learn more and interact with current families who have students in enrolled in early college high school programs with New Frontiers Public Schools and the Alamo Colleges District.
+You are also welcome to join the San Antonio Charter Moms discussion group to learn more and interact with current families who have students enrolled in early college high school programs with New Frontiers Public Schools and the Alamo Colleges District.

 Charter Moms Chats